What are your chances of acceptance?

 Duration: N/A

 This program is open to students in their freshman, sophomore, or junior year, and students from disadvantaged backgrounds are especially encouraged to apply.
-Participants will receive a stipend for their work upon completion of the program.
+Participants are eligible to receive a stipend for their work upon completion of the program.

 Duration: N/A

 The AZ Cyber Initiative offers Cyber Bootcamps, which are designed to introduce high schoolers to the world of cybersecurity.
-Upon completion of one of these weeklong bootcamps, you will be eligible to complete a paid internship in cybersecurity with a local business.
+Upon completing one of these weeklong bootcamps, you’re eligible to complete a paid internship in cybersecurity with a local business.

 Unfortunately, you must complete the bootcamp to participate in the internship program, regardless of whether or not you already have experience in cybersecurity.
 On the bright side, high schoolers of any age can complete the bootcamp.
 This includes freshmen, who are often excluded from many internship opportunities!